-- Employing touch-free surfaces in our restrooms including automatically flushing toilets, hands-free faucets, paper towel dispensers and hand dryers.
+- Operating touch-free surfaces in our restrooms including automatically flushing toilets, hands-free faucets, paper towel dispensers and hand dryers.

-- MBCC staff training on the proper techniques to prevent transmission of sickness.
+- MBCC staff training by the Florida Department of Health on the proper use of PPE and techniques to prevent transmission of sickness.

 - MBCC food and beverage service providers Centerplate is also coordinating globally to manage the impact of COVID-19 to protect employees, clients and consumers.
 Centerplate’s existing rules for food safety, personal hygiene and infection control are rigorously followed in order to minimize the risk of this, or any other virus spreading.

-Acknowledging that the current public health landscape is a fluid situation, visit regularly updated public health resources for general information on stopping the spread of COVID-19:
+Acknowledging that the current public health landscape is a fluid situation, visit regularly updated public health, destination and industry resources for general information on stopping the spread of COVID-19:

 Centers for Disease Control